lu-sd/personal_blog/src/content/posts/60-linuxBasic.md

 Shell: A shell interprets the commands given by the user and passes them to the kernel for execution.
 There are different types of shells, such as Bash, Zsh, and Fish.

 Terminal: A terminal (or terminal emulator) is a program that provides access to the shell.
 It allows you to type commands and see the output.
 The terminal itself doesn't execute commands; it just displays the shell's interface.

-Examples of terminal programs include GNOME Terminal, Windows Terminal, and iTerm2 on macOS.
+So if your terminal is just a program that lets you issue text-based commands and renders the output of those commands...What is the program that runs those commands???

+That's a shell.Shells are often referred to as "REPL"s.
+REPL stands for:

+Read
+Eval (evaluate)
+Print
+Loop
+This is a fancy way of saying that shells are programs that:

+Read the commands you type
+Evaluate those commands, usually by running other programs on your computer Print the output of those commands
+Give you a new prompt to type another command and repeat

 Bash: Bash stands for Bourne Again Shell, and it's one of the most widely used shells, especially on Linux and macOS systems.
 It's a specific type of shell with its own syntax and built-in commands.
 In short: